nicobrinkkemper/gabr.sh/README.md

 The namespace for `usage` may be altered with `GABR_DEFAULT` or simply `default`.
 If `default` is not set to `usage`, `gabr` generates a last-resort function and variable for this name instead.
 This is done through variable indirection. ([reference](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html))
+To generate a function with a dynamic name a small eval trick is used.
+For this reason the default variable may not contain special-characters.

 In most cases, the following snippet would suffice for files that don't contain a function with the same name: